platform9/app-controller/README.md

 This config.yaml should be placed at `/etc/pf9/fast-path/config.yaml`, it contains:

 ```
-# Path to kubeconfig file of the cluster that hosts knative
+# Path to the kubeconfig file of the underlying Kubernetes cluster that has Knative installed.
 1. kubeconfig path

 # Database name, username, password, URL, port.